ReticentEclectic/checkbox-style-menu/README.md

 ### Manual Installation

-1. Download the latest release from the [GitHub repository](https://github.com/ReticentEclectic/smart-multi-checkbox/releases) (or replace with your repo link).
+1. Download the latest release from the [GitHub repository](https://github.com/ReticentEclectic/checkbox-style-menu/releases) (or replace with your repo link).
-2. Extract the `smart-multi-checkbox` folder to your Obsidian plugins directory: `Vault/.obsidian/plugins/`.
+2. Extract the `checkbox-style-menu` folder to your Obsidian plugins directory: `Vault/.obsidian/plugins/`.
 3. In Obsidian, go to **Settings > Community Plugins**, enable **Community Plugins** if not already enabled, and toggle **SmartMultiCheckbox** to activate it.

 ### Via BRAT (Beta Release Automation Tool)

 1. Install the **Obsidian42 - BRAT** plugin from the Community Plugins directory.
 2. In Obsidian, go to **Settings > BRAT > Add Beta Plugin**.
-3. Enter the repository URL: `ReticentEclectic/smart-multi-checkbox` (replace with your actual repo if different).
+3. Enter the repository URL: `ReticentEclectic/checkbox-style-menu` (replace with your actual repo if different).
 4. Enable **SmartMultiCheckbox** in **Settings > Community Plugins**.

 ## Usage